-- Banking Cards (Credit, Debit, Stored value/prepaid) – Used in conjunction with PoS machines, ATMs, Online.
+- Banking Cards (Credit, Debit, Stored Value, Prepaid): Used in conjunction with PoS machines, ATMs, and online

-- Instant Payments – authenticates the identity of the user like a debit card does using the phone as a tool instead of a separate card – Smart phone & bank account.
+- Instant Payments: authenticates the identity of the user, like a debit card, using the phone as a tool instead of a separate card (smartphone and bank account).

-- Digital Wallets – a type of electronic card which is used for transactions made online through a computer or a smart-phone – Utility of e-wallet is same as a credit or debit card-Make paperless money transaction easier.
+- Digital wallets are a type of electronic card that is used for transactions made online through a computer or a smart phone. – The utility of an e-wallet is the same as a credit or debit card: it makes paperless money transactions easier.

-- Banking transaction out of bank at PoS with the help of Banking Correspondent.
+- Banking transaction out of the bank at PoS with the help of a banking correspondent.

-Secure Electronic Transaction enables interoperability between applications across diverse platforms and operating systems.
-Authenticating cardholders and merchants, ensuring confidentiality of information and payment data, define protocols and electronic security service providers, Digital Wallet Software − Secures cardholder’s online purchases via point and click interface.
+Secure electronic transactions enable interoperability between applications across diverse platforms and operating systems.
+Authenticating cardholders and merchants, ensuring the confidentiality of information and payment data, and defining protocols and electronic security service providers, Digital Wallet Software secures cardholders’ online purchases via a point-and-click interface.
 With the public key that is used to sign communication with that entity in a cryptographic system.

 ====================== About the Author =================================